hackclub/hackclub/english_style_guide.md

 ## Punctuation

+**Sentences End With Punctuation**

-**All sentences should end with punctuation**, even if they end with inline-code, a URL, or a filename.
+All sentences should end with punctuation, even if they end with inline-code, a URL, or a filename.

 _Example:_